ovotech/circleci-orbs/terraform/README.md

 For the AWS provider, set the AWS_ACCESS_KEY and AWS_SECRET_ACCESS_KEY environment variables.

-For the gcloud provider, set GCLOUD_SERVICE_KEY to be a GCP service account key.
-You can also set GOOGLE_PROJECT_ID and GOOGLE_COMPUTE_ZONE.
+For the gcloud provider, set GCLOUD_SERVICE_KEY to be a GCP service account key as a base64 encoded or plain text string.
+You can also optionally set GOOGLE_PROJECT_ID and GOOGLE_COMPUTE_ZONE.

 If GITHUB_USERNAME and GITHUB_TOKEN environment variables are set, the `plan` command will add a comment on an open PR with the plan.